 - Telemarketers are prohibited from engaging in any unprofessional conduct, the natural consequence is to harass, intimidate, or torment the called party.

-Report any telemarketers that violate these laws by filing a complaint with the Attorney General’s Office.
+Report any telemarketers that violate these laws by filing a reporting form with the Attorney General’s Office.

 Is the robocall or telemarketer claiming to be a government or law enforcement agency seeking money or personal information?